 Where to Stay

 Moab has a variety of great places to stay, depending on your price ranges and preferences.
-We prefer to stay in town or on the north side of town, for quick access to the bike trails and the parks and the ability to walk into town.
+We prefer to stay in town or on the north side of town, for quick access to the bike trails and parks, with the ability to walk into town.
 You can find lodging in the Rim Village area about 4 miles south of town.
 We’ve found that many are pet friendly and tend to have a slightly lower price point than those in town.
 These are quite nice, though you can’t easily walk into town.

 Best Time to Visit Moab